GESIS-Methods-Hub/guidelines-for-methods/README.md

 - [ ] The method is publicly accessible in a Git Repository that it does not share with other methods.
 - [ ] The method is [published under an open license](https://opensource.guide/legal/#which-open-source-license-is-appropriate-for-my-project).

-For more details check the [Method Preconditions](method-guide.md#method-preconditions) section of the guidelines.

 ### Scoping criteria

 - [ ] The method is relevant for the social sciences (shown through use cases in the [method README](#documentation-quality-criteria)).